Jeddmw/NBA-Ranking/README.md

 In order to run this program download the [BeautifulSoup library](https://www.crummy.com/software/BeautifulSoup/?), the [Networkx library](https://networkx.github.io/documentation/latest/install.html), the [requests library](http://docs.python-requests.org/en/master/user/install/), and the [psycopg2 library](http://initd.org/psycopg/download/).

-This program also requires [PostgreSQL](https://www.postgresql.org/download/); after download, query this:
+This program also requires [PostgreSQL](https://www.postgresql.org/download/); after download and creation of a database, query this:

 ```
 CREATE TABLE rankings (